SantiBass/budget-tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)  ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)

 ## Description.
 ### The "Budget Tracker" is a project that uses the "Progressive Web Application" (PWA) principle, which allows the user to use this application with or without internet connection.
-With this application,the user to can keep track of income and expenses by adding or subtracting either of them.
+With this application, the user can keep track of income and expenses by adding or subtracting either of them.
 You can see the application in action by clicking this link: (PWA) [Budget-Tracker](https://budget-tracker1-pwa.herokuapp.com/).
-This application  was deployed through: [Heroku](https://devcenter.heroku.com/) .
+This application was deployed through: [Heroku](https://devcenter.heroku.com/).
 * [Installation](#installation)
 * [License](#license)
 * [Usage](#usage)